mattcln/MPG_valise_explorer/README.md

 Before running the script, update the `config/config_example.json` file with your MPG credentials:

+-- TO DO --
+Add an explanation of each parameter in the json file.

 Then rename it `config.json`.

 Make sure to keep your credentials secure and do not share them publicly, even if it already takes me enough time to make my teams so I won't go and make yours if I get your credentials...